Private Giverny Tour

 We further trace the tortuous odyssey that led from a child in Paris, to a teenager in Le Havre endowed with a talent for drawing caricatures, to the pinnacle of success in what became known as the Impressionist movement, and presaged developments beyond Impressionism, such as sheer abstract art.
-This luxury private Giverny tour is as much a voyage into the mind and psychology of the artist as it is a visit of what he considered his finest artistic achievement, his gardens, and his last home.
+This luxury private Giverny tour is as much a voyage into the mind and psychology of the artist as it is a visit to what he considered his finest work of art, his gardens, and his last home.
 We also detail some of the master’s technical innovations, which rendered his art unlike that of anyone else.
 We explain that in simple terms that are easy to grasp and comprehend.

-To complete a full day of touring, we can add in a private tour of Van Gogh’s Auvers sur Oise, or a half day tour of the Chateau and Park of Versailles, the Château and park at Chantilly, or of Notre Dame de Chartres Cathedral.
-For dyed-in-the-wool Impressionists, we can include Le Havre’s Andre Malraux Museum of Fine Arts where the extent of Monet’s debt to his mentor, Eugene Boudin, becomes crystal clear.
+To complete a full day of touring, we can pair our tour of Giverny with a private tour of Van Gogh’s Auvers sur Oise, or either a half day tour of the Château and Park of Versailles, the Château and park at Chantilly, or of Notre Dame de Chartres Cathedral.
+For dyed-in-the-wool Impressionists, we can include Le Havre’s André Malraux Museum of Fine Arts where the extent of Monet’s debt to his mentor, Eugène Boudin, becomes crystal clear.
 Still other options include the Museum of Fine Arts in Rouen, the unrelated romantic ruins of the state-of-the-art 12th century castle built by Richard the Lion Heart, Château Gaillard, in Les Andelys, and the amazingly charming rustic Norman village, Lyons-la-Forêt.
 Alternatively, you might choose the dramatic cliffs and beach of Étretat, the resort that Monet often depicted in his works.